Looking to travel the world and earn credit towards your degree? Talk to us today about your options!

 In today’s world, it is not possible to remain geographically isolated.
 Events in one part of the world are quickly felt in others.
 Business activities regularly cross international boundaries.
 Even within our own country, sensitivity to other cultures is needed.
 The ability to speak a foreign language and to interact knowledgeably and comfortably with people of diverse cultures increases potential job opportunities and enriches one’s life.

 Who can study abroad?

 Study abroad programs are available to students who have completed at least one semester of study and have earned at a 2.5 or better grade point average.
 Students in most fields of study will be able to find programs that will allow them to take courses that will fit into their curriculum.
 The International Studies Office suggests contacting them during your first semester at the college to begin planning.

 Where can I go?

-Students may study in the following countries: Argentina, Australia, Austria, Bulgaria, Canada, China, Costa Rica, Cyprus, Dominican Republic, Ecuador, England, France, Germany, Greece, Hungary, Ireland, Israel, Italy, Japan, Korea, Mexico, Morocco, New Zealand, Northern Ireland, Peru, Portugal, Russia, Scotland, Spain and Switzerland.
-In past years, Northern Essex students have participated in programs in England, France, Ecuador and Spain among others.
+Students may study in nearly any country travel is considered safe.
+We have had students participate in programs in the following countries: Argentina, Australia, Austria, Bulgaria, Canada, China, Costa Rica, Cyprus, Dominican Republic, Ecuador, England, France, Germany, Greece, Hungary, Ireland, Israel, Italy, Japan, Korea, Mexico, Morocco, New Zealand, Northern Ireland, Peru, Portugal, Russia, Scotland, Spain and Switzerland.

 Do I need to speak the language of the country I choose?

 Most programs do not require that you speak the language of the country you will be visiting.
-However, during the time abroad, you will normally be expected to study the language as well as the history and culture of the country you are visiting.
+However, during the time abroad, you may be expected to study the language as well as the history and culture of the country you are visiting.